Cairo Metro: Long-term plans

 A transportation study of the Greater Cairo region was completed in 1999.
 It recommended the implementation of a six-line system consisting of lines 1, 2 and 3 (existing); and lines 4, 5 and 6.
 The completed Metro Network would be capable of serving most of the densely populated areas in the Greater Cairo region, which was much in need of a comprehensive mass transit system.
 The plans include interchange stations between the six metro lines and would also provides interchange facilities with existing main railway stations, the airport, and bus stations.

 The six planned metro lines aim to meet the transportation demands of the Greater Cairo area up to the year 2032.
 However, the actual construction and implementation schedule will be restricted by available funding, and the timetable will likely slip.

-Line 5 would be a half-circular line connecting lines 1-4 in northern Cairo, running from Nasr City in the east to Port Said Street and Shubra El Kheima in the west.
+Line 5 would be a half-circular line connecting lines 1–4 in northern Cairo, running from Nasr City in the east to Port Said Street and Shubra El Kheima in the west.
 It would have a length of 20 km, entirely within bored tunnels.
 It would intersect Line 1 at Helmiet el-Zaitoun station, Line 2 at El-Khalafawy station, Line 3 at Haroun station, and Line 4 at Al-Wafaa we al-Amal station.
+The Line 5 project was scrapped since its route resembles that of the newly constructed BRT system.

-Line 6 would be a north-south line, from Shubra in the north to the Maadi and Tura districts in the south.
+Line 6 would be a north–south line, from Shubra in the north to the Maadi and Tura districts in the south.
 It would run from Khosuos Station through El Kalaa street in bored tunnels to Salah Eldin Citadel Station (Interchange with Line 4) and move on from there to both districts via bored tunnels using the existing route El-Mahager Railway as a guide through both Maadi and Helwan.
 This Line has a length of 19 km.
 It would intersect Line 1 at El-Demerdash and Tura El-Balad stations, Line 3 at El-Abassiya station, Line 4 at El-Sayeda Aisha station.